 The Group reports a significant portion of revenues and costs in currencies other than euro (mainly in dollars and pounds).
 Accordingly, any negative changes in the reference exchange rate might have negative effects (transaction risk).

-Moreover, the Group made significant investments in the United Kingdom (Brexit took place on 31 January 2020, with a transitional phase until December 2020) and in the United States of America, which might have a negative impact on the Group balance sheet and income statement due to the translation of the financial statements of foreign investees (translation risk).
+Moreover, the Group has made significant investments in the United Kingdom, in Poland and in the United States of America: this might have a negative impact on the Group’s results of operations, financial position and cash flows due to the translation of the financial statements of foreign investees (translation risk).

-The Group continuously applies an organised hedge policy to combat transaction risk for all contracts using the financial instruments available on the market.
+The Group continuously applies an organised systematic hedge policy to combat transaction risk for all contracts in its portfolio by using the financial instruments available on the market.

 Moreover, in intercompany financing activities denominated in currencies other than the euro individual positions are hedged at the central level.